javierjulio/lightbox2/README.markdown

 ## Contribute

 To contribute, fork this repo, create a topic branch, make changes, then send a pull request.
-Pull requests without accompanying tests will *not* be accepted.
-If you need help creating tests let me know and I'll help out.

 Setting up this project for local development requires [CoffeeScript](http://coffeescript.org/#installation), Ruby and [rbenv](https://github.com/sstephenson/rbenv).
 Don't have Ruby installed?
 Use [ruby-build](https://github.com/sstephenson/ruby-build) and [rbenv](https://github.com/sstephenson/rbenv) and you'll be in good hands.
 Trust me.
 Best 2 CLI tools ever!